 Choosing Aspect Ratio: A Guide to Everything You Need to Know

-The aspect ratio has a long and storied history.
-So what does that mean for the modern filmmaker?
-In this guide, we go over what to keep in mind.
+Aspect ratio has a long and storied history.
+So, what does that mean for the modern filmmaker and video editor?

 A Brief Overview of the Aspect Ratio

 Filmmakers can use this to their advantage when they wish to immerse the audience in a certain period or make the mood more dramatic.
-One of the films to best use this idea of aspect ratio for historical setting is Wes Anderson‘s The Grand Budapest Hotel.
+If you’re want to watch one film that will teach you everything you need to know about camera movement and compositional choices in relation to aspect ratios, look no further than Wes Anderson‘s The Grand Budapest Hotel.
 As the film travels through history, the aspect ratio changes to match common ratios at that time.